Fiat Bravo and Brava: History

-Another car based on the Bravo/Brava underpinnings, the Fiat Multipla, was launched in 1999.
-This was a six-seater compact MPV.
-In the same year, the Bravo/Brava received a mild makeover.
+Another car based on the Bravo/Brava underpinnings, the Fiat Multipla, was launched in 1998, which was a six-seater compact MPV.
+In 1999, the Bravo/Brava received a mild makeover.
 It was discontinued in 2001, being replaced by the Fiat Stilo.

 The cars were advertised as being silent, futuristic, economical and offering "The Choice".
 Fiat's Italian adverts said "Fiat Bravo.
 Fiat Brava.
 La Scelta", which roughly translates as "Fiat Bravo.
 Fiat Brava.
 The Choice", hinting at the fact that they 'were very similar cars but with the option of a sporty three-door hatchback or a practical five-door fastback.

 Peter Davis, Fiat's Styling Center director at the time, said that they started working on the Bravo and Brava immediately after they had finished working on the Coupe and the Barchetta.
 He said they wanted to push the design to the limit, break the rules and discover every angle of the car, distinguishing it from the competitors.

 Jeremy Clarkson reviewed the Fiat Bravo and Brava in 1995 on Top Gear, stating that "This is how an ordinary car can look like, if you put a bit of effort into it".
 He also stated : "I'm in a three-door hatchback, which you can buy for less than £10,000, and I'm having fun, and it's only got a 1.4-litre engine!
 A good-looking car that's nice to drive and cheap to run too."
 Clarkson also said that the car felt rigid, there were no squeaks or rattles, and all the switches inside had a quality feel.

-Makeover
+Facelift

-The Bravo/Brava received a mild makeover in 1999.
+The Bravo/Brava received a mild facelift in 1999.

 The 1.4L 12v engine was dropped in favour of the 1.2 16v unit from the Fiat Punto, the 2.0L 20V engine of the HGT model gained VVT and VIS systems upping the power from 147 PS to 155 PS, the dashboard was redesigned and improved across all trim levels, the grilles of the cars were redesigned, the A/C unit was swapped with the automatic one from the Fiat Coupé, and other small details about the cars were changed throughout the range of trims.

 The 1.9 turbodiesel was phased out in favour of 1.9 JTD diesel units (now with and 105 PS), to give even better economy and refinement.
 In the Greek market, all later model Bravas received the rear deck spoiler as standard.